TaimurHasan/TheProfessionalREADMEGenerator/README.md

 ## Installation
 To install and use this application, please follow the steps listed below: <br/>
 1. Download the latest version of node.js on your computer. <br/>
-2. Clone this repository on your computer by opening your command-line interface and using git clone and the HTTPS or SSH URL retrieved from this repository's 'Code' dropdown above (e.g. git clone git@github.com:TaimurHasan/TheProfessionalREADMEGenerator.git). <br/>
+2. Clone this repository on your computer by opening your command-line interface and using git clone and the HTTPS or SSH URL retrieved from this repository's 'Code' dropdown above (e.g. 'git clone git@github.com:TaimurHasan/TheProfessionalREADMEGenerator.git'). <br/>
 3. Navigate or cd into the cloned directory from the CLI (e.g cd ./TheProfessionalREADMEGenerator). <br/>
 4. Initialize the npm registry, as it hosts the required package (inquirer) needed to run this application, using 'npm init -y'. <br/>
 5. Install the inquirer package into this repository using 'npm i inquier'.
 6. Run or call the application using 'node index.js' and follow the prompts as shown on the CLI.